The Deltoids

 Back Muscles

 In the video above, we show exercise demos for the reverse pec deck and bent laterals.
 These movements will not only strengthen your posterior deltoids, but they will also strengthen other back muscles like the mid-traps and rhomboids.
-The more back muscles you can target in your BACK workout, the less chance the upper cross syndrome sneaks into your posture.
+The more back muscles you can target with your BACK workout, the less chance the upper crossed syndrome sneaks into your posture.
 Speaking of back muscles, want to know which exercise is best for your lats?
 Click the image below to watch our lat pulldown video.

 lat pulldowns at pfta schools